abdchehadeh/bodyMap/README.md

 ### Running

-No further installation required to run teh files in this repo.
+No further installation required to run the files in this repo.
 Just clone or download, and run index.html in any browser.

 ## Custom version tutorial